rust-lang/blog.rust-lang.org/content/inside-rust/project-director-update@5.md

   strategy for 2026-28.
-- The Foundation secured continued funding from [Alpha-Omega](https://alpha-omega.dev/) and the [Sovereign Tech Agency](https://www.sovereign.tech/), but general economic uncertainty has caused some Silver members to choose not to renew,.
+- The Foundation secured continued funding from [Alpha-Omega](https://alpha-omega.dev/) and the [Sovereign Tech Agency](https://www.sovereign.tech/), but general economic uncertainty has caused some Silver members to choose not to renew.
 The Foundation is always looking for [more member companies](https://rustfoundation.org/get-involved/)!
 - The Board voted to approve an increase in the Platinum Member fees from $300,000/year to $325,000/year.